Abrar1968/lead_management_system/docs/VIEW_AUDIT_REPORT.md

 4. ✅ Moved User query from view to controller in leads index
 5. ✅ Removed duplicate constants from FollowUp and Meeting models
 6. ✅ Fixed status badge colors in reports view for consistency
+7. ✅ Centralized lead statuses in `Lead::STATUSES` constant with helper methods
+8. ✅ Updated dashboard to use centralized Lead statuses
+9. ✅ Fixed users/show.blade.php status color inconsistencies

 **Future Improvements (Optional):**
-1. Centralize all lead status definitions to a single constant or PHP enum
-2. Create Form Request classes for FollowUp, Meeting, and LeadContact controllers
+1. Create Form Request classes for FollowUp, Meeting, and LeadContact controllers
+2. Add composite indexes for frequently queried columns
+3. Consider adding SoftDeletes to FollowUp, Meeting, and LeadContact models

-The application now functions correctly with consistent lead status management across all features.
+The application now functions correctly with consistent lead status management across all features, with a single source of truth in the Lead model.